FAQ: Frequently Asked Questions

 There are several possible causes for the error message that “Image <filename> is a different size from the first image.”

 - In a vertical setup, if the camera is set to auto-rotate, then sometimes the camera will switch randomly between landscape and portrait orientations.
 In this case the images are different “sizes” because their widths and heights don't match, even though the total number of pixels is the same.
 The best fix is to set the camera so as to turn off the auto-rotate option.
 However, stacks that have this difficulty often can be processed by setting Zerene Stacker so that Options > Preferences > Preprocessing > “Ignore EXIF orientation” is checkmarked.

 - If a stack is preprocessed as HDR, combining multiple camera frames to produce HDR source frames that are then fed to Zerene Stacker, then the HDR process often produces outputs that are slightly different sizes.
 This happens because of the HDR process's own alignment procedure, combined with image noise or slight jitter in the stack acquisition.
-In this case the best fix is to set Options > Preferences > Preprocessing > “Image Pre-cropping” to be the size of the smallest image produced by the HDR process.
-Often this will be the same size as the original camera images, but with some HDR software it may be smaller.
+In this case the best fix is to set Options > Preferences > Preprocessing > “Image Pre-cropping” to be the smallest width and smallest height that appear in images produced by the HDR process.
+Often these will be the same size as the original camera images, but with some HDR software the dimensions may be smaller.
 Note that the smallest width and smallest height may occur on different images.